 Like their designs, the characters were also simplistic.
 This didn't hurt the show, however, as it never requires in-depth characters to really care about the content.
 Our protagonist, 009-1, is a blonde bombshell with a level-headed attitude.
 While she let her emotions often get the best of her, she still carries out her assignments despite her personal feelings about them.
 She's a field agent that's partially cynical due to her line of work but still cares enough that you know her actions are mostly done out of a sense of duty.
 Equipped with cybernetics and built-in weaponry, she's pretty much a walking Swiss army knife.
 Her arsenal, as well as the other cyber women regularly introduced, vary from person to person.

 As the story plays out, we're eventually given a backstory to pin her with, which made her slightly more human than the rest of the cast.
 Outside of our main character, every other side character is treated as just that, side characters.
 None ever takes center stage and are often there to simply round out the experience.
 Despite that, a few of the one-off characters were adequately characterized before the 20-minute time span was up.
 They were given a motive, a personality, and to some degree, an understandable reason for being.
 Since the story format limits most of these characters from being reoccurring ones, it was hard to grow to attach to any of them, they were fleshed out enough to be passable but didn't have enough screen time to make a lasting impact.
 Other reoccurring characters also included a few other cybernetic female agents that would often work alongside 009-1 and others that became more relevant towards the show's final act.
 While as individuals the characters didn't amount to much, their dialogue and interaction among each other slightly made up for it.
-There was always this sharp wit and banter to the conversations they all shared with each other, especially when our protagonist was at the receiving end of the conversation.
+There was always this sharp wit and banter to the conversations they all shared with each other, especially when our protagonist was at the receiving end of said interaction.